Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

 In the above, the super exterior derivative $\tilde d$ (with ${\tilde d}^2 = 0$) and super 1-form connection ${\tilde A}^{(1)}$ are defined on the (D, 2)-dimensional supermanifold as

 We have taken $\partial_M = (\partial_\mu, \partial_{\theta}, \partial_{\bar\theta})$ as the superspace derivative on the (D, 2)-dimensional supermanifold.
-Physically, the equality $d A^{(1)} = \tilde d \tilde A^{(1)}$ of the HC implies that the gauge-invariant electric and magnetic fields of the ordinary theory should {\it not} be affected by the presence of the Grassmannian variables $\theta$ and $\bar\theta$ of the supermanifold on which the ordinary theory has been generalized due the prescription laid down by the superfield formalism.
+Physically, the equality $d A^{(1)} = \tilde d \tilde A^{(1)}$ of the HC implies that the gauge-invariant electric and magnetic fields of the ordinary theory should {\it not} be affected by the presence of the Grassmannian variables $\theta$ and $\bar\theta$ of the supermanifold on which the ordinary theory has been generalized within the ambit of superfield formalism.